domoslabs/juci/README.md

 If offers you the following:

-* Extremely resource-efficient for your device - your router only needs to run the core functions (which can be written in C!) and the gui itself is running entirely inside the client's browser).
+* Extremely resource-efficient for your device - your router only needs to run the core functions (which can be written in C!) and the GUI itself is running entirely inside the client's browser).
 You router only computes and sends the minimum information necessary.
 * Full mobile support
 * Easy to work with - the code uses angular.js and html5, making it extremely easy to add new gui elements to the gui.
 * Full control and flexibility - yet many ready-made components: allowing you to pick yourself which level you want to develop on.
 There are no restrictions to the look and feel of your gui.